JarrydWannenburg/Divvy-Trip-Data-Google-Analytics-Capstone/Report.md

 As mentioned earlier, the data is heavily positively (right) skewed.
 The starred curly bracket on both charts demonstrates the extent of this skew which is artificially cut off at 8 hours.
 The legend to the top right of the data adds context to the different colored sub-bars making up the distribution.

 **Key Takeaways:**
-1. Both groups take shorter rides over longer rides with the vast majority occuring under an hour.
+1. Both groups take shorter rides over longer rides with the vast majority occurring under an hour.
-2. Members take signficantly fewer longer rides than casual riders even though they have a higher frequency of total rides.
+2. Members take significantly fewer longer rides than casual riders even though they have a higher frequency of total rides.
 3. The median value should be used as a measure of central tendency, as opposed to the mean, since the median is more resilient to outliers.

 **Next Step:**